 - 3.1.
 Traffic critical scenarios of ALKS are divided into preventable and unpreventable scenarios.
 The threshold for preventable/unpreventable is based on the simulated performance of a skilled careful and competent attentive human driver.
 It is expected that some of the "unpreventable" scenarios by human standards may actually be preventable by the ALKS system. - 3.2.
-For the purpose of determining whether a traffic critical scenario is preventable or unpreventable, the following two performance models can be used. - 3.3 "Performance model 1" - 3.3.1.
+For the purpose of determining whether a traffic critical scenario is preventable or unpreventable, guidance can be taken from the following two performance models below can be used. - 3.3 "Performance model 1" - 3.3.1.
 In the first performance model, the avoidance capability of the driver model is assumed to be only by braking.
 The driver model is separated into the following three segments: "Perception"; "Decision"; and, "Reaction".
 The following diagram in Figure 1 is a visual representation of these segments. - 3.3.1.1.
 To determine conditions under which Automated Lane Keeping Systems (ALKS) shall avoid a collision, performance model factors for these three segments in the following Table 1 table should be used as the performance model of ALKS considering attentive human drivers' behavior with ADAS.

-Figure 1 Skilled Careful and competent human performance model
+Figure 1 Skilled-Careful and competent human performance model

-Table 1Performance model factors for vehicles
+Table 1 Performance model factors for vehicles

 Factors

 Risk perception point Lane change (cutting in, cutting out) Deviation of the center of a vehicle over 0.375m from the center of the driving lane

 (derived from research by Japan)

 Deceleration Deceleration ratio of preceding vehicle and following distance of ego vehicle

 Risk evaluation time 0.4 seconds

 (from research by Japan)

-ing finished perception until 0.75 seconds
+Time duration from having finished perception until starting deceleration 0.75 seconds

-starting deceleration (common data in Japan)
+(common data in Japan)

-Jerking time to full decele eration (road friction 1.0) 0.6 seconds to 0.774 Gg
+Jerking time to full deceleration (road friction 1.0) 0.6 seconds to 0.774 Gg

 (from experiments by NHTSA and Japan)

-U eration (after full wrap of ego 0.6 seconds to 0.85Gg
+Jerking time to full deceleration (after full wrap of ego vehicle and cut-in vehicle, road friction 1.0) 0.6 seconds to 0.85 G g

-vehicle and cut-in vehicle , road friction 1.0) (derived from UN Regulation No. 152 on AEBS)
+(derived from UN Regulation No. 152 on AEBS)